 Paul Amir was born in Czechoslovakia in 1931 and lived there during the Second World War.
 In 1946 he emigrated to what was then Palestine, today Israel.

-One of Mr. Amir’s passions is art.
-Locally, he is active in the Los Angeles County Museum of Art (LACMA), the Museum of Contemporary Art (MOCA) as well as the UCLA Arts Board of Visitors and the Hammer Museum.
-Paul is also on the Board of Governors for the Israel Museum in Jerusalem, the Tel Aviv Museum and Haifa University.
-Paul and Herta have two married daughters and six grandchildren.
+One of Mr. Amir’s passions was art.
+Locally, he was active in the Los Angeles County Museum of Art (LACMA), the Museum of Contemporary Art (MOCA) as well as the UCLA Arts Board of Visitors and the Hammer Museum.
+Paul was also on the Board of Governors for the Israel Museum in Jerusalem, the Tel Aviv Museum and Haifa University.
+Along with his wife, Herta, Paul had two married daughters and six grandchildren.